ejtmaravillas/MOIHackathon/README.md

 ```
 ### Troubleshooting

-- if you encounter an error after running `ionic serve` like this
+- if you encounter an error like this (after running `ionic serve`)

 ```bash
 [ERROR] Invalid project type: angular-standalone (project config: